flopezag/fiware-murano/doc/admin_guide.md

     }

-For more details to use this GE, please refer to the [User & Programmers Guide] (https://murano.readthedocs.io).
+For more details to use this GE, please refer to the [User & Programmers Guide](https://murano.readthedocs.io).

 ### List of Running Processes